AC optimal power flow in the presence of renewable sources and uncertain loads: Introduction

 It follows that one of the major problems in today's power grids is the following: \textit{Given the high level of uncertainty introduced by renewable energy sources, design a dispatch policy that {\it i)} minimizes generation costs and {\it ii)} does not violate generation and transmission constraints for all admissible values of renewable power and variable demand.
 In other words, one would like to design an optimal dispatch policy that is robust against uncertainty.}

 However, such robust policies might be very conservative.
 Power networks can tolerate temporary violations of their generation and transmission constraints.
 Moreover, being robust with respect to any possible value of the uncertainty may lead to very inefficient policies, since some scenarios are very unlikely.
 Hence, in this paper we take a different approach: instead of requiring that the network constraints are satisfied for all possible values of uncertainty, we allow for a small well-defined risk of constraint violation.
 More precisely, we start by assuming that one can adapt the power generated by conventional generators, based on real-time information about current values of renewable power generation and demand.
 Under this assumption, we aim at minimizing cost of power generation while meeting demand and allowing a small well defined risk of violating network constraints.
 We re-formulate the problem by highlighting the fundamental difference between control and state variables.
-Then, to approximate the solution of the resulting (complex) optimization problem we leverage recent results on convex relaxations of the optimal power flow problem~\cite{Lavaei:2012}, and use a novel way of addressing probabilistic robust optimization problems known as \emph{scenario with certificates} (SwC) \cite{SWC-TAC}.
+Then, to approximate the solution of the resulting (complex) optimization problem we leverage recent results on convex relaxations of the optimal power flow problem~\cite{Lavaei:2012}, and show that such a relaxation is exact for a restrictive class of networks even in the presence of uncertainty.
+Finally, together with the above mentioned relaxation, we use a novel way of addressing probabilistic robust optimization problems known as \emph{scenario with certificates} (SwC) \cite{SWC-TAC} to optimize generation cost subject to a small risk of network failure.
 In this way, we derive a convex problem that i) is efficiently solvable, ii) provides a good approximation of the optimal power generation under the above mentioned risk constraints and iii) for some special classes of networks, it provides an exact solution.